kulshekhar/ts-jest/README.md

 }
 ```

-### `const enum` is not supported
+### `const enum` is not supported if `typeCheck` is not enabled

-This is due to a limitation in the ts-jest processor which compiles each test file individually, therefore ignoring implementations of ambient declarations.
+This is due to a limitation in the ts-jest basic processor which compiles each test file individually, therefore ignoring implementations of ambient declarations.
 The TypeScript team currently have [no plan to support const enum inlining](https://github.com/Microsoft/TypeScript/issues/5243) for this particular compiler method.
 See [#112](https://github.com/kulshekhar/ts-jest/issues/112) and [#281](https://github.com/kulshekhar/ts-jest/issues/281) for more information.

-One possible workaround is to manually inline usage of const enum values - i.e. in your code, use `let x: Enum = 1 as Enum` as opposed to `let x: Enum = Enum.FirstValue`.
-This allows you to keep the type checking on enums without running into this issue.

 ## How to Contribute
 If you have any suggestions/pull requests to turn this into a useful package, just open an issue and I'll be happy to work with you to improve this.